 Health and Safety & Projects

 This committee is chaired by Alderman Fieldhouse who is a longstanding and experienced member of the Governing Body.
 The Health and Safety Committee actively and strategically check the whole of school through focussed walk throughs each term.
 In the last three years they have completed the extension to the school as the school has gown to two form entry and then took the lead on key projects to ensure the existing school was fit for purpose providing the pupils’ with a light, bright learning environment with a clear vision that the school would feel a consistent whole.
-In 2015/16 key projects have included the refurbishment and redesign of the school library and this linked to the School Improvement Key Priority 15/16.
-A path was also created to improve safety of pupils at pick up allowing parents and carers to collect children from the KS2 playground.
-In 2016/17 the committee will explore redesigning the front entrance at school to ensure to meets the needs of a 2FE school.
+In 2016/17 key projects have included the redesigning the front entrance at school to ensure to meets the needs of a two form entry (2FE) school and providing a fit for purpose office for the School Business Manager.
+Site security and safeguarding has been further strengthened by the introduction of an electronic signing in system.

 THE educational performance COMMITTEE

-The Committee has had a presentation this year from our Junior Leaders introducing them to Accelerated Reader and how it impacts on pupil learning in school.
-The committee regularly have opportunities to examine pupils’ work and identify examples of impact, for example in phonics and marking, for school improvement activity on accelerating pupil progress.
+The Committee has previously had a presentation from our Junior Leaders introducing them to Accelerated Reader and how it impacts on pupil learning in school.
+The committee regularly have opportunities to examine pupils’ work and identify examples of impact, this year they carried out a 'book look' for progression in mathematics through school.
+This linked to the School Improvement Plan for 2016/17.

 The committee also reviews the feedback from Parent and Pupil Questionnaires as part of their monitoring and evaluation role, listening and responding to our stakeholders.